Perfect-Match-Org/perfect-match-web/.github/PULL_REQUEST_TEMPLATE.md

 Finished working on task A:

 - [x] Implemented feature X
-- [y] Refactored code for feature Y
+- [ ] Refactored code for feature Y

 ### Notes <!-- Any notes for fellow developers who might be affected by these changes -->